 Asko Internal Hose or Component Leak

-Washer leaks water from underneath or rear of machine
+Washer leaks water from underneath or the rear of the machine.

 Advertisements